-So opportunity exists.
-Even minimum effort best-practices like great content, split-testing, and optimizing load times can give a website a big advantage over the majority.
+What an opportunity!
+Even basic best-practices like great content, split-testing, and optimizing load times can give a website a big advantage over the majority.

-Things change fast in ecommerce and reviewing the latest statistics now and then can inspire new ideas for setting fresh ecommerce goals and taking action.
+And for you good marketers with big plans?
+Well, things change fast in ecommerce and reviewing the latest statistics now and then can inspire new ideas for making fresh ecommerce plans and taking action to optimize conversions.

 Conversion rate optimization statistics